gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 that are hardware dependent.
 S3TC was basically desktop only.
 PVTC was iOS only, etc.

-In WebGL2 these formats are supposed to be supported everywhere
+In WebGL2 these formats are supposed to be supported everywhere:

 *   `COMPRESSED_R11_EAC RED`
 *   `COMPRESSED_SIGNED_R11_EAC RED`